Tropical desert: Biological adaptation to aridity

 For flora, general adaptations including transforming leaves into spines to protect themselves.
 With the reduction in leaf area, the stem develops as a major photosynthetic structure, which is also responsible for storing water.
 A common example is the cactus, which has a specific means of storing and conserving water, along with few or no leaves to minimize transpiration.

 In addition to the protection provided by spines, chemical defences are also very common.
 Desert plants grow slowly as less photosynthesis takes place, allowing them to invest more in defence.

-Another adaption is the development of extremely long roots that allow the flora to acquire moisture at the water table.
-Furthermore, some desert plants exhibit behavioural adaption; for instance, some flora live for only one season or one year, and desert perennials can survive by staying dormant during extremely dry periods; when the environment receives more moisture, they become active again.
+Another adaptation is the development of extremely long roots that allow the flora to acquire moisture at the water table.
+Furthermore, some desert plants exhibit behavioural adaptation; for instance, some flora live for only one season or one year, and desert perennials can survive by staying dormant during extremely dry periods; when the environment receives more moisture, they become active again.

 For fauna, the easiest way is to stay away from the surface of the tropical deserts as much as possible to avoid the heat and aridity.
 As a result of the scarcity of water, most animals in these regions get their water from eating succulent plants and seeds, or from the tissues and blood of their prey.
 They also have specific ways to store water and prevent water from leaving their bodies.
 Some animals live in burrows under the ground which are not too hot and relatively humid; they stay in their burrows during the heat of the day, and only come out to seek food at night.
 Examples of these animals include kangaroo rats and lizards.
 Other animals, such as wolf spiders and scorpions, have a thick outer covering that minimizes moisture loss.
 Animals in tropical deserts have also been found to concentrate their urine in their kidneys to excrete less water.